 Even today, the traces of Jomon inheritance can be seen in some modern Japanese populations.
 In areas furthest from the central areas of Japan, Jomon features are still present according to the same cranial and skeletal analyses above.
 As a whole there is a gradient from the modern Kinki being least related (the Osaka, Kansai area), to the modern Kanto (the Tokyo area), to the modern Tohoku, to the Ainu people who are most related to the ancient Jomon population.
 The modern Tohoku population is closer to the Jomon than the modern Kinki group in this gradient.
 This modern data corroborates the argument, that each area conquered by the continental Asian group who were the Japanese speakers who started from the Kinki region were absorbed by them, so that those who were conquered later still conserved more Jomon traits than those who were conquered at an earlier time.
 The Emishi and the Ainu were the latest of the Jomon people to be conquered during historical time, and the conquest of the former is the subject of this web page.

-The place where the Emishi fit into this picture follows in the descriptions given about them in the historical period.
-They are known as mojin or kebito (hairy people) by their Japanese conquerors, and contemporary Chinese court historians of the T'ang.
-And this is where history begins to corroborate physical anthropology.
+The place where the Emishi fit in with the Ainu follows in the descriptions about the former in the historical period.
+They are known as mojin or kebito (hairy people) by the Japanese, and contemporary Chinese court historians of the T'ang.
 The Ainu are known for their abundant hair, both on the torso and limbs, and mostly in their heavy beards.
-It is almost certain that people ancestral to the Ainu lived in northern Honshu in this time period.
-The cultural area of the Emishi coincides with the areas that used to be under Ainu control.
-The very word Emishi is probably a Japanese derivation of the word "emchiu" or "enjyu" which translates to "man" in the Ainu/Emishi language.
+Just as I wrote above it is thought that people ancestral to the Ainu lived in northern Honshu in this time period because of the many Ainoid place names that are left.
+This coincides with the historical area the Emishi are thought to have settled.
+The very word Emishi is probably a Japanese derivation of the word "emchiu" or "enjyu" which translates to "man" in the Ainu language.
 The kanji characters for Emishi are identical to Ezo.
-Before Ainu came into usage in the Meiji period they were known as Ezo.
-One thing is certain: Ancient Japan was not composed of a single ethnic group like it appears today.
-Racial or ethnic affiliation did not determine who were or were not Japanese subjects: the connection between culture and blood came after centuries of political unity.
-For example, ethnic Korean and Chinese immigrants migrated to Japan at this time to help consolidate the bureaucracy and form artisan groups.
+Before they were known as Ainu in the Meiji period they were known as Ezo.

 Even if the Emishi who moved to Hokkaido were ancestors of the Ainu, they were different culturally from both Japanese and Ainu.
 They cannot be seen as one or the other.
 The Emishi had a distinct culture that differed from that of the Ainu.
 The primary difference was that the Emishi were horse riders, and much of their culture and style of warfare were adapted to the use of the horse.
 In this regard, the Emishi had a profound influence on the emerging Japanese Yamato state: they essentially forced the Yamato armies to adopt much of their style of warfare in order to beat them, and even the title of Sei-i-tai shogun came from the title of the general appointed by the court to fight them.
 Second, they were influenced by the Kofun culture through their trade with the Japanese, and had adopted some of its practices such as agriculture.
 Third, their lifestyle was rooted in their Epi-Jomon culture, and continued the hunting and gathering lifestyle, particularly those living in the mountains.
 The Emishi integrated influences from both their Epi-Jomon culture with the Kofun culture of their neighbors.
 Further, many Emishi became subject to the Japanese state, and eventually disappeared as a separate ethnic group once they were conquered, becoming intermarried or absorbed into the Japanese population.
 There were other Emishi groups that continued to live independent of the Japanese Yamato state roughly north of present day Morioka and Akita in the west.
 These northern areas continued to be the frontier between the Japanese cultural area and the Emishi culture well into the medieval period.
 It was these groups that eventually became known as Ezo, the creators of Satsumon ware and ancestors of the Ainu.
 Furthermore, the southern areas that were ostensibly conquered by the Yamato armies became semi-independent in the tenth century under the Abe and Kiyowara families, as wars for control became a pattern between the Emishi descendants, now within the Japanese cultural sphere and the central government well into the thirteenth century.